 Email the editor a synopsis of your idea.
 Indicate whether your article is original or if it has been previously published elsewhere, such as in CASE Currents, Journal of Philanthropy, Planned Giving Today, etc.

 After your idea has been approved, submit the following items:

 - A brief author bio (25 words or less)

 - A high-resolution headshot

-With special consideration, we can interview you and ghostwrite the article on your behalf.
+In special circumstances, we can interview you and ghostwrite the article on your behalf.
 Please inquire.

 Published pieces of 500 words or more are eligible for 5 points for CFRE continuing education requirements.

 Free one-year subscription for authors who contribute an original article that is selected for publication in Giving Tomorrow.

 If your original article is published in Giving Tomorrow, we’ll send a $50 donation in your name to a charity of your choice.